Menu:

 Egyptians and non-Egyptians.

-How much does a 'Hike' cost and when is it paid?
+How much does the 'Sunset Experience Trip' cost and when is it paid?

--The price for a 'Sunset Hike' is 50€ or equivalent in egp.
+-The price for a 'Sunset Trip' is 50€ or equivalent in egp.

 (there is a discount for children and residents).